-Helping people in Miami-Dade and throughout South Florida after a car wreck changes their lives forever
+Helping people throughout South Florida after a car accident changes their lives forever

-Due to the complexities of the Florida auto insurance system we strongly suggest that contacting a Miami auto accident attorney be an early consideration as well.
-A car crash that leaves you physically unharmed but unable to drive to work due to the damage to your vehicle is still a grave issue.
+Due to the complexities of the Florida car insurance system we strongly suggest that contacting a Fort Lauderdale car accident attorney be an early consideration as well.
+A car accident that leaves you physically unharmed but unable to drive to work due to the damage to your vehicle is still a grave issue.
 When you can’t get to work, the lack of income can have repercussions that affect your entire family.
-Knowing your rights and being able to effectively advocate for them is a challenge in the modern legal system, but that’s where choosing a stalwart Miami-Dade auto accident lawyer makes a tremendous difference in the outcome for you and for your family.
+Knowing your rights and being able to effectively advocate for them is a challenge in the modern legal system, but that’s where choosing the right car accident lawyer makes a tremendous difference in the outcome for you and for your family.

 Insurance companies are for-profit

-The type of auto accident you’re in dictates many things about the outcome of your situation, from insurance payment to medical issues.
-In addition to collecting evidence about the auto accident you were in, it’s important to consider the following issues as well:
+The type of car accident you’re in dictates many things about the outcome of your situation, from insurance payment to medical issues.
+In addition to collecting evidence about the car accident you were in, it’s important to consider the following issues as well:

 - Type of car crash.
 Was your collision between two vehicles of roughly the same size, or was a truck involved?
 When insurance companies and judges alike examine the facts of the case, these factors weigh heavily on the outcome and judgment returned.